Programming Beyond Frontend Web

 October 10, 2024

 In 1 year I learned about creating an atomic design system to compose UIs in a more granular way.
 I also learned about the BEM naming convention to give better meaning to CSS classes used in the HTML templates.
 I discovered how to make my CSS more modular and scalable with the SMACSS style guide.
-I really enjoyed that time and my motivation during those early years.
+I enjoyed that time and my motivation during those early years.
+I jumped into SASS and did all that thing as well.

-I have started to slow down my progression on learning the new ways of web frontend.
-It is kind of hard to stay up to date to the latest and fastest framework and the new shiny way to do JS bundling.
-Styling is now preferred with Tailwind but, by the time I start learning it, there will be a new one which is shinier and better (or just more popular).
+I have started to slow down my progression in learning the new ways of web frontend.
+It is kind of hard to stay up to date with the latest and fastest framework and the new shiny way to do JS bundling.
+Styling is now preferred with Tailwind but, by the time I start learning it, there will be a new one that shinier and better (or just more popular).
 Currently, the hot topics to learn are, how to render JS from the server to allow for faster loads of websites and new JS runtimes that promise to be faster and more secure than Node.js.
 All of these things sound interesting but I know that is not something that I want to pursue.
-Maybe my 20 year old self would be super psyched to wake up early to get up to speed with those technologies, but not anymore.
+Maybe my 20-year-old self would be super psyched to wake up early to get up to speed with those technologies, but not anymore.

 I want to stop looking for external influences on what to learn next and start looking internally at what makes me happy and what sparks more curiosity in me.